spcourse/sp101/_schedules/Scientific Programming 101/index.md

 | Week 20 | May 12 - 14     | 5.3          | 5.4                  |
 | Week 21 | May 19 - 21     | Exam!        | no class             |
 |---------|-----------------|--------------|----------------------|

+Deadlines are strict!
+You need to hand in your solutions before the deadline.
+But we realize that sometimes things might be out of your control (due to illness, for instance), so you get 4 passes.
+That means that you can submit something late 4 times or less.

 ## Grading {#grading}